natedillon/dnathandillon.com/_conferences/2017-06-13-agile-ux-virtual-summit-2017.md

   - title: 'Collaborative Product Discovery and Strategy at Fjord'
     speaker:
       - name: Essi Salonen
-        title: UX Designer at Fjord
+        title: 'UX Designer at Fjord'
     description: 'You’ll learn:
       How to adapt user research and strategy methods for Agile timelines How to turn research insights into a cohesive product strategy